Skip to content

 Women need better access to quality care and basic screenings for risk factors and chronic diseases.

-In the U.K., where I trained as a doctor, most women deliver their babies with midwives.
+In the U.K., most women deliver their babies with midwives.
 Midwives can provide prenatal care, assist with childbirth, provide support during the postpartum period, and address the social and environmental factors that negatively impact health outcomes.

 Yet in the U.S., childbirth is still viewed—and treated as—a disease and a medical event rather than the normal, natural phenomenon it is.
 Despite everything we know about the complications of c-sections, rates still linger at more than 31%.